 In the midst of the COVID-19 pandemic, parenting has changed dramatically.
-For parents of kids with disabilities, interruptions in school, therapy appointments, and daily life are presenting major challenges.
-However, these parents may actually know more about navigating pandemic life than parents who are used to readily available support networks.
-In families with kids with disabilities, there are certain stark realities, as well as potent joys.
-And during this pandemic, the wisdom of families with extra needs may provide useful insights into parenting during stressful times such as these.
+For parents of kids with disabilities, interruptions in school, therapy appointments, and daily life present major challenges.1 However, these parents may actually know more about navigating pandemic life than parents who are used to readily available support networks.
+In families with kids with disabilities, there are certain stark realities, as well as potent joys.2,3 And during this pandemic, the wisdom of families with extra needs may provide useful insights into parenting during stressful times such as these.

 Tips for Parenting During Stressful Times

-For many families with kids who are medically fragile, chronically ill, or who have physical, developmental, intellectual, or emotional disabilities, isolation is an ever-present reality.
-Most parents may take for granted that they can be out and about with their kids in the pre-pandemic world of movies, parks, swimming pools, srestaurants, and grocery stores.
-But some parents of kids with extra needs are highly restricted in what they are able to do.
-Isolation can be the norm.
-And some parents are pros at figuring out ways to help their kids stay as connected to the world as possible.
+For many families with medically fragile, chronically ill kids or who have physical, developmental, intellectual, or emotional disabilities, isolation is an ever-present reality.
+Most parents may take for granted that they can be out and about with their kids in the pre-pandemic world of movies, parks, swimming pools, restaurants, and grocery stores.
+But some parents of kids with extra needs are highly restricted in what they can do.
+Isolation can be the norm.5 And some parents are pros at figuring out ways to help their kids stay as connected to the world as possible.

-Tip: Encourage kids to regularly connect with the outside world in age appropriate ways.
+Tip: Encourage kids to connect with the outside world in age-appropriate ways regularly.
 This may be through online gaming, weekly video conferencing with friends and family, or taking enrichment classes with live teachers and peers on topics that interest them.

 Anxiety also comes from not knowing a definitive timeline for when things may go back to normal.
 And, of course, there is the anxiety of not knowing if it’s safe to do normal things.
 But for the parents of special needs kids, the anxiety of making sure that a child is safe and healthy 24/7 reality—not just during a pandemic.
 Like before, vigilance and advocacy become a way of life.
 These are muscles that have been toned for years.